Lyme disease: LYMErix

 The vaccine LYMErix was available from 1998 to 2002.
 The recombinant vaccine against Lyme disease, based on the outer surface protein A (OspA) of B. burgdorferi with aluminum hydroxide as adjuvant, was developed by SmithKline Beecham.
 In clinical trials involving more than 10,000 people, the vaccine was found to confer protective immunity to Lyme disease in 76% of adults after three doses with only mild or moderate and transient adverse effects.
 On 21 December 1998, the Food and Drug Administration (FDA) approved LYMErix based on these trials for persons of ages 15 through 70.

 Following approval of the vaccine, its entry into clinical practice was slow for a variety of reasons, including its cost, which was often not reimbursed by insurance companies.
 Subsequently, hundreds of vaccine recipients reported they had developed autoimmune and other side effects.
 Supported by some advocacy groups, a number of class-action lawsuits were filed against GlaxoSmithKline, alleging the vaccine had caused these health problems.
 These claims were investigated by the FDA and the Centers for Disease Control, which found no connection between the vaccine and the autoimmune complaints.

 Despite the lack of evidence that the complaints were caused by the vaccine, sales plummeted and LYMErix was withdrawn from the U.S. market by GlaxoSmithKline in February 2002, in the setting of negative media coverage and fears of vaccine side effects.
 The fate of LYMErix was described in the medical literature as a "cautionary tale"; an editorial in Nature cited the withdrawal of LYMErix as an instance in which "unfounded public fears place pressures on vaccine developers that go beyond reasonable safety considerations."
 The original developer of the OspA vaccine at the Max Planck Institute told Nature: "This just shows how irrational the world can be ...
 There was no scientific justification for the first OspA vaccine LYMErix being pulled."

-VLA15
+LB6V

-The hexavalent (OspA) protein subunit-based vaccine candidate VLA15 was developed by Valneva.
+The hexavalent (OspA) protein subunit-based vaccine candidate LB6V (formerly VLA15) was developed by Valneva.
 It was granted fast track designation by the U.S. Food and Drug Administration in July 2017.
-In April 2020 Pfizer paid $130 million for the rights to the vaccine, and the companies are developing it together, performing multiple phase 2 trials.
+In April 2020 Pfizer paid $130 million for the rights to the vaccine, and the companies are developing it together.

-A phase 3 trial of VLA15 was scheduled for late 2022, recruiting volunteers at test sites located across the northeastern United States and in Europe.
-Participants were scheduled to receive an initial three-dose series of vaccines over the course of five to nine months, followed by a booster dose after twelve months, with both the initial series and the booster dose scheduled to be complete before the year's peak Lyme disease season.
+A phase 3 trial of LB6V using 9,400 individuals ages 5 and up was completed in 2026.
+Though the trial failed to meet pre-determined statistical criteria for success during its first round of analysis, its second round of analysis succeeded, leading the companies to submit the vaccine for regulatory approval.
+The clinical trial demonstrated 70% efficacy after a four-shot series given over the course of two years.